 This is an ongoing compilation of statistics that shows that failure rates for water systems, latrines, and hygiene promotion campaigns are still high after decades of intervention.
 See here for sanitation failures.

-Tanzania: national mapping shows 41% of 53,423 water points are not functional (Water Point Mapping Tanzania)
+Tanzania: national mapping shows 41% of 53,423 water points are not functional – see figure at right (Water Point Mapping Tanzania)